 Date of publication: 16 September, 2020

 What is the Covid-19 situation in Thailand?

 Thailand started issuing daily ‘Coronavirus Disease (Covid-19)’ updates in February 2020.
 Since that date, there have been a total of 58 deaths recorded.
-As of 16 September 2020, these were the official Covid-19 statistics from Thailand:
+At the time of writing (16 September 2020)* these were the official Covid-19 statistics from Thailand:

 Thailand has received praise from the World Health Organization (WHO) for the way the country has handled the pandemic.
 Thai authorities took a strong stance early on and the majority of the public have followed advice about wearing masks, observing social distancing, and washing hands regularly.
 The approach appears to have worked and with the low number of reported cases, there is now a more relaxed attitude in many parts of the country about wearing masks.
 Away from tourist areas, the day-to-day situation in Thailand feels like it is back to near normal.
 However, the prospect of an economic crisis may yet prove to be a bigger problem than Covid-19.

 There is no hiding the fact that it has been an incredibly tough time for anybody in Thailand involved directly or indirectly in tourism.
 It’s estimated that around 15% of Thailand’s gross domestic product (GDP) comes from tourism.
 The economic fallout from the lack of international tourists has led to job losses and business closures.
 And that has had a knock-on effect for many individuals and small businesses.
 For some, it is already too late and businesses have closed and people are looking for employment elsewhere.
 A tuk-tuk driver I was chatting to in Chiang Mai earlier this week summed up the thoughts of others who I have talked with in recent months when he said, “I’m not scared about Covid.
 I’m scared about having no money to support my family.”